-In May 1999, the Company, through a subsidiary, acquired a 23% stake in a Singapore listed company, United Industrial Corporation Limited (UIC) which is one of the largest property developers in Singapore owning various office buildings that are located in prime locations in Singapore and China.
-In December 2014, the Company's indirect interest in the shares of UIC increased to 37.0%.
+In May 1999, the Company, through a subsidiary, acquired a 23.0% stake in a Singapore listed company, United Industrial Corporation Limited (UIC) which is one of the largest property developers in Singapore owning various office buildings that are located in prime locations in Singapore and China.
+As of December 2015, the Company's indirect interest in the shares of UIC increased to 37.0%.
 Other than the Company, the only significant stockholder in UIC is the United Overseas Bank Group of Singapore.